AIM (software): Usage decline and product sunset

 Despite this, one source reported in June 2011 that AOL Instant Messenger's market share had collapsed to 0.73%.
 However, this number only reflected installed IM applications, and not active users.
 The engineers responsible for AIM claimed that they were unable to convince AOL management that free was the future.

 On March 3, 2012, AOL laid-off most of AIM's development staff while leaving the service active with help support still provided.
-On October 6, 2017, it was announced that the AIM service would be completely discontinued on December 15 of that year; however, a non-profit development team known as Wildman Productions started up a server for older versions of AOL Instant Messenger, known as AIM Phoenix.
+On October 6, 2017, it was announced that the AIM service would be completely discontinued on December 15, 2017; however, a non-profit development team known as Wildman Productions started up a server for older versions of AOL Instant Messenger, known as AIM Phoenix.